 (Forest also contributed founding kits to Liverpool F.C., resulting in their always having worn red at home as well.
 Tottenham, when they have had the choice, have worn white.
 When the North London teams play each other, the contrast of colors allows each to wear their usual home color.)

-Records suggest that, on Christmas Day, December 25, 1886, a meeting was held at the Royal Oak pub near the Royal Arsenal, and that the name of the club was officially changed to Royal Arsenal Football Club.
+December 25, 1886: Records suggest that, on this Christmas Day, a meeting was held at the Royal Oak pub near the Royal Arsenal, and that the name of the club was officially changed to Royal Arsenal Football Club.

-February 24, 1892: Having turned professional the year before -- legal, but "just not done" in those days, at least not by "gentlemen" -- Royal Arsenal decide they are tired of all the teams in the Football League (founded in 1888) being in Birmingham or further north, and attempt to form the Southern League, so that teams in London and elsewhere in England's South will be able to play regular games against regular opponents and save on travel costs.
+February 24, 1892: Having turned professional the year before -- legal, but "just not done" by "gentlemen" in those days -- Royal Arsenal decide that they are tired of all the teams in the Football League (founded in 1888) being in Birmingham or further north, and attempt to form the Southern League, so that teams in London and elsewhere in England's South will be able to play regular games against regular opponents, and still save on travel costs.

-RAFC send letters to the other Southern teams, and on this day, representatives of 34 clubs meet at the Anderton Hotel in central London.
-(It had no connection to later Spurs player Darren "Sicknote" Anderton.)
+RAFC sent letters to the other Southern teams, and on this day, representatives of 34 clubs meet at the Anderton Hotel in central London.
+(It had no connection to the family that would later produce Spurs player Darren "Sicknote" Anderton.)

 This league fell apart before it could ever be organized.
 This was the infancy of the automobile age, and trains and horse-drawn carriages were still the dominant means of land transport, and expensive.
 Several clubs dropped out quickly, including one that survives today, Reading F.C. of Berkshire.

 Before that falling-apart, Tottenham applied to join.
-The 21 members who had not immediately dropped out voted, and Tottenham got one vote -- their own.
+The 21 members who had not immediately dropped out voted on Tottenham's admittance, and they got one vote -- their own.
 That's it?
 How could that be?
-Is it possible that nobody liked Tottenham back then?
+Is it possible that nobody liked Tottenham, even back then?

-By the standards of today, that would be no big deal: The last 5 champions of the 3rd division, currently known as Football League One, have been Southeast London club Charlton Athletic, Yorkshire club Doncaster Rovers, Birmingham-area team Wolverhampton Wanderers, West Country team Bristol City, and Manchester area club Wigan Athletic.
-Aside from "Wolves," victims of recent financial mismanagement, none of those is even remotely a "big club."
+By the standards of today, that would be no big deal: The last 5 champions of the 3rd division, currently known as Football League One, have been Yorkshire club Doncaster Rovers, Birmingham-area team Wolverhampton Wanderers, West Country team Bristol City, Manchester area club Wigan Athletic, and Yorkshire club Sheffield United.
+"Wolves" have been victims of recent financial mismanagement.
+But, of those, only they and Sheff U are even remotely considered a "big club."

 But by the standards of that time, it was a notable achievement -- and something bigger than Woolwich Arsenal had achieved by that point.

-November 9, 1896: For the first time, a full game is played between the teams, at the Manor Ground.
+November 9, 1896: For the 1st time, a full competitive match is played between the teams, at the Manor Ground.
 Arsenal win, 2-1.

 December 25, 1897: Yes, until the early 1970s, England's Football Association (the FA) allowed games to be played on Christmas Day.
-Spurs get their 1st full-game win over Arsenal, 3-2 at Northumberland Park, a home game for Spurs.
+Spurs get their 1st full-match competitive win over Arsenal, 3-2 at Northumberland Park, a home game for Spurs.

 April 27, 1901: After playing Sheffield United to a 2-2 draw in the FA Cup Final in front of 110,820 fans at the Crystal Palace stadium in South London (since demolished and replaced with a much smaller stadium, and with no connection to the current nearby club named Crystal Palace), Tottenham win a replay at Burnden Park in Bolton (now part of "Greater Manchester"), 3-1, in front of 20,470.
 This makes Spurs the 1st Southern club to win the FA Cup.